-Action for District Objective 1.1 Responsible Party Target Completion Date Estimated Budget Progress Implications for Next Year's Actions 1.1.1.
+Action for District Objective 1.1 Responsible Party Target Completion Date Progress Implications for Next Year's Actions 1.1.1.
 The information in this column identifies the specific steps to be taken to fulfill the District Objective.
 The information in this column identifies the group or office responsible to launch and oversee completion of the Action.
 The information in this column sets the target date for completing this Action.
-The information in this column estimates new resources that may be needed in order to complete the Action.
 The information in this column will be completed as part of the development of the Annual College Report on the Master Plan and is a brief statement describing the status of the Action.
 This column is completed during the development of the Annual College Report on the Master Plan when the outcome described in the previous column requires an adjustment to subsequent Actions.
 1.1.2. etc.